knno/kengine-archive/docs/0.2/Kengine.Utils.Errors.md

 ##### **Description**

-Create an error struct that is thrown.
+Creates an error struct that is thrown.